 I see little progress in the sector.
 Aside from small efficiency gains, the core technology of air conditioners works much like when it was introduced nearly a century ago.

 "The fact that the use of air conditioners continues to increase while the product looks largely the same as decades ago speaks for itself," he says.
 Romanin wins, CEO of Treau, a San Francisco-based startup developing a new type of heat pump.

-“I think a lot of people would be excited about a change, but there has only been incremental progress,” he says.
-And he's right.
+"I think a lot of people would be excited about a change, but there has only been incremental progress," he says.
+And she is right.

 In recent decades, there have been far greater improvements in other energy technologies (solar panels, batteries and electric vehicles) thanks to public opinion and state intervention.
 Treau is one of several startups and research groups that are now trying to make progress on cooling.